 We hope you find these tips useful - and of course, we hope you'll never need to use them.

-On a final note, as it pertains to the mental health aspect, here is a related article from the Washington Post on the quest for answers that inevitably follows these mass shootings.
+As it pertains to the mental health aspect, here is a related article from the Washington Post on the quest for answers that inevitably follows these shootings.

 We now offer the online course, “Active Shooter - How to Survive” for management and employees.

 It can be taken alone or with the mandatory (for 5 or more employees) California course on “Sexual Harassment Prevention” training.